hezhizhen/Personal-Promotion/PostgreSQL/PostgresGuide/GeneralSQL.md

 SELECT email, created_at
 FROM users
 WHERE created_at >= '2012-01-01'
   AND created_at < '2012-02-01'
 ```

 ## Joins

 ### What are they?

-combine data from 2 different tables
+combine data from 2 different tables; you combine them depned on the type of join

 there are multiple ways to join data